kelj0/Web-Dev/notesCSS.md

     font-weight: bold
 }
 ```
-Font weight states whether the thext is bold or not
+Font weight states whether the text is bold or not

 Most commonly used are
 * bold